lKhanl/benchmark-backend-techs/README.md

 ## Description

 This is a benchmark of the backend technologies.
-The goal is to compare the performance of the technologies in terms of the number of requests per second.
+The goal is to compare the performance of the technologies in terms of the response and time given to the sum of numbers from 1 to 1000.

 ## Technologies

 - [Go Gin](https://go.dev/)
 - [Spring Boot](https://spring.io/projects/spring-boot)
 - [ExpressJs](https://expressjs.com/)